jonnonz1/nz-statute-book/acts/public/2008/waste-minimisation-act-2008.md

   (d) setting fees payable for the management of a product and specifying—
-    (i) the class or classes of person who must pay the fee; and (ii) the stages in the life of the product where the fee must be paid; and (iii) the purposes to which the fee must be applied:
+    (i) the class or classes of person who must pay the fee; and (ii) the stages in the life of the product where the fee must be paid; and (iii) the purposes to which the fee must be applied; and (iv) the persons responsible for collecting the fees:
   (e) requiring specified classes of person to charge a deposit on the sale of a product, requiring the deposits to be refunded in specified circumstances, and prescribing requirements for the application of any deposits not refunded:
   (f) prescribing requirements for the labelling of a product:
   (g) for any product or material that has become waste, prescribing standards to be met when reusing, recycling, or recovering the product or material: